cakephp/docs/en/core-utility-libraries/httpclient.rst

     debug($response->status);
     debug($response->headers);

-Reading JSON and XML response bodies
+Reading JSON and XML Response Bodies
 ------------------------------------

 Since JSON and XML responses are commonly used, response objects provide easy to